rtpop/github-crashcourse/README.md

 # github-refresher
-This is a repository for a github tutorial
+This is a repository for a github tutorial.
-We are learning how to create a commit.